-552. The Registrar shall have power to transact all such business and exercise all such authority and jurisdiction under any written law as may be transacted and exercised by a Judge in Chambers except such business, authority and jurisdiction -
+552. The Registrar shall have power to transact all such business and exercise all such authority and jurisdiction under any written law

 - (a) as the Presiding Judge of the Family Justice Courts may, with the concurrence of the Chief Justice, from time to time direct to be transacted or exercised by a Judge in person; or - (b) as may by any of these Rules be expressly directed to be transacted or exercised by a Judge in person.